Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Loose Ends

-After the $(i, t)$-branching node is found, the data structure also identifies the single-child $(i, t)$-node $z$ and covers fundamental shortcuts along the path $P_{zx}$ on $\H$.
-The cost for walking up these local trees telescopes to $O(\log n\log\log n)$.

 \paragraph{Remove $(i, t)$-status from an $(i, t)$-leaf.} Let $x$ be the $\H$-leaf.
 The data structure navigates up from $x$ by upward $(i, t)$-shortcuts until it reaches a single-child $(i, t)$-node $q$.
-The intermediate $(i, t)$-shortcuts are removed by setting the $(i, t)$-bits to $0$.
+The intermediate $(i, t)$-shortcuts are removed by setting their $(i, t)$-bits to $0$.

-Then the data structure removes the $(i, t)$-status of the local tree leaf corresponding to $q$.
-If now the $(i, t)$-parent $p$ (which is the $\H$-parent of $q$) has only one $(i, t)$-child $q'$, $p$ is no longer an $(i, t)$-branching node.
-The data structure removes the $(i, t)$-status of that leaf in the local tree, removes the $(i, t)$-branching status of $p$ and covers the fundamental $(i, t)$-shortcut from $p$ to $q'$.
+The data structure then removes the local $(i, t)$-status of the local tree leaf $\ell_q$ representing $q$.
+If the $(i, t)$-parent $p$ of $q$ (which is also its $\H$-parent) now has only one $(i, t)$-child $q'$, $p$ is no longer an $(i, t)$-branching node.
+The data structure removes the $(i, t)$-status of $q'$, removes \emph{local} $(i,t)$-status of $\ell_{q'}$ in $\L(p)$ using Lemma~\ref{lemma:local-tree-operations}, removes the $(i, t)$-branching status of $p$, and covers the fundamental $(i, t)$-shortcut $\scut p{q'}$ using Lemma~\ref{lemma:uncover-a-path}.
+This may also cause $p$ to lose its $(i,t)$-status.

-Notice that this operation is equivalent to first performing the lazy covering on the $(i, t)$-shortcuts from $x$ to its $(i, t)$-parent then removing it.
-Hence, the time cost for removing $(i, t)$-status from $x$ is amortized $O(\log\log n)$.
+Notice that this operation is equivalent to first performing the lazy covering on the $(i, t)$-shortcuts from $x$ to its $(i, t)$-parent and then removing $x$.
+Hence, the time cost for removing $(i, t)$-status from $x$ is amortized $O((\log\log n)^2)$.
+We can remove $(i,t)$-status from a group of leaves $S^-$ in $O(|S^-|(\log\log n)^2)$ amortized time by repeating this procedure for every leaf.
+Notice that Invariant~\ref{invariant:it-shortcuts} holds for all $\H$-nodes with depth $\ge i$ because fundamental $(i, t)$-shortcuts are covered when $\H$-nodes lose their $(i, t)$-branching status.